captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Stop being an asshole.
 ---
 ## PETER:
-Will you just please tell me
+I say it with so much love for you.
 ---
-whatever you need to tell me.
----
 ## LISSETTE:
-First apologize to me
+You need to apologize to me
 ---
 for accusing me of doing something.
 ---